Chapter 36. Introduction to Python

 python3 instead of

 python in package and command names.
-All Python-related commands should also include the version, for example,
+All Python-related commands must also include the version, for example,

 python command (